A Bit of the Mystery Come

 A fall wind blew over the home,

-And to and fro went birds on the wing,
+and to and fro went birds on the wing;

-And leaves all tumbled down singing summer . . .
+and the leaves all tumbled down singing summer . . .

 A single leaf brushed the windowpane—a mirthful,

-Spiral dance to the wilted grass, content in having
+spiral dance to the wilted grass, content in having

-Known seasons and skies, having done its part.
+known seasons and skies, having done its part.

 I shut my eyes, breathed my way into the moment,

-Let drop the binding chains of control and choice.
+let drop the binding chains of control and choice.

 They popped on the grass like child-blown bubbles,

-Released a primeval song buried deep in silence.
+released an ancient song buried deep in silence.

 Now, a winter wind blows over the home,

-And to and fro go birds on the wing,
+and to and fro go birds on the wing,

 Comments